WJSoftware/dr-fetch/README.md

     ['Authorization', 'Bearer x'],
 ];

-// The output of these is identical. console.log([...makeIterableHeaders(myHeaders1)]);
+// The output of all these is identical. console.log([...makeIterableHeaders(myHeaders1)]);
 console.log([...makeIterableHeaders(myHeaders2)]);
 console.log([...makeIterableHeaders(myHeaders3)]);